scottk1138/SYCL_101/03_Modern/1_uniform_initialization.rst

 =================

 The first is **very consistent syntax**.
-To show it in example, we already know that there is a lot of different way how to initialize the variable.
+To exemplify, there are different ways to initialize the variable.

 .. code-block:: cpp